X104n/weather-station/README.md

 	- Lars Bysheim

 Some Information:

 We have built a program collecting data from three fictional weather stations.
 The weather stations "reads" the weather and transfers it to one of two storages.
 Using our web-page, a client can access data from both of the storages.
 The "README.png" is from an older version, but it still shows how it is all connected.

+Some of the files are nearly duplicates and best commented in "Storage_Bergen_Karmøy" and "Weather_Station_Bergen"

 					----Running----